grep Command in Linux with Examples

 By matching the whole word “root,” you get legitimate and failed root activity without stray results like chroot, giving you a clean audit trail to review.

-Example 14: Search for multiple error levels simultaneously
+Example 14: Search for OR Conditions with grep

-Instead of running separate grep commands for different severity levels, combine them into a single pass through your logs.
+Instead of running separate grep commands for different severity levels, combine them into a single OR search through your logs.

 2025-11-05 19:15:22 ERROR Database connection failed: timeout after 30 seconds